• Skip to primary navigation

 Here are a few topping ideas that I use, you can mix and match them as you please:

-Italian butter cookies without toppings.
+Italian butter cookies.

 Store them in an air-tight container in a dry cool spot in your pantry.